domonkoss/ceudsd/seminar/2-sql/README.md

 `SELECT COUNT(*) FROM birdstrikes`

-### Exercise 1: Let's find a column where we have nulls.
+### Exercise 1: Let's find a column in birdstrikes where we have nulls.
 How you do that?

 Says 'state' can be NULL, so let's try: